High Dimensional Gaussian Graphical Regression Models with Covariates: Co-expression QTL Analysis

 We next examine the covariate effects on the network.
-Identified are six co-expression QTLs, namely, \texttt{rs6701524}, \texttt{rs1267622}, \texttt{rs10509346}, \texttt{rs9303511}, \texttt{rs503314} and \texttt{rs759950}.
+Identified are nine co-expression QTLs, namely, \texttt{rs6701524}, \texttt{rs10509346}, \texttt{rs10492975}, \texttt{rs723211}, \texttt{rs1347069}, \texttt{rs473698}, \texttt{rs4118334}, \texttt{rs882664} and \texttt{rs1267622}.
 The network effects of \texttt{rs6701524} are shown in Figure \ref{fig:cov} (left panel).
-This SNP, residing in MTOR, is found to affect PIK3R2's co-expression with PIK3R1, and also with SOS1, CALML5, GRB2 and CAMK2G.
+This SNP, residing in MTOR, is found to affect CALML5's co-expression with PIK3R1, and also with PIK3R2 and SHC4.
 This is an interesting finding as PI3K/MTOR is a key pathway in GBM development and progression, and inhibition of PI3K/MTOR signaling was found effective in increasing survival with GBM tumor \citep{batsios2019pi3k}.
-PIK3R2 is also found to interact directly with SOS1 in $\beta$-cell function \citep{barroso2003candidate}, GRB2 in growth factors \citep{bisson2011selected}.
-This co-expression QTL can potentially regulate the co-expression of PIK3R1, PIK3R2 MTOR, and play an important role in activating the PI3K/MTOR pathway.
+This co-expression QTL can potentially regulate the co-expressions of CALML5, PIK3R1, PIK3R2, MTOR, and play an important role in activating the PI3K/MTOR pathway.

-Shown in Figure \ref{fig:cov} (right panel) are the network effects of \texttt{rs1267622}, a variant of BRAF that is commonly activated by somatic mutations in human cancer \citep{davies2002mutations}.
-The figure indicates that this SNP notably affects the co-expression of BAX with other genes.
-This agrees to the finding that RAF suppresses activation and translocation of BAX \citep{koziel2013raf}.
-Moreover, based on our analysis, \texttt{rs10509346} regulates the co-expressions of MAPK3, IGF1R and other genes; \texttt{rs9303511} is associated with the co-expressions of GADD45B and other genes; \texttt{rs503314} influences the co-expressions of CCND1 and PLCG2, CALML6; \texttt{rs759950} may modify the co-expressions of GADD45G and CAMK2A.
-Graphs for these SNPs are shown in Figure \ref{fig:cov2}.
+Shown in Figure \ref{fig:cov} (right panel) are the network effects of \texttt{rs10509346}, a variant of CAMK2G.
+The figure indicates that this SNP affects the co-expressions of CAMK2G with genes in the Ras-Raf-MEK-ERK pathway.
+This agrees to the finding that the Ras-Raf-MEK-ERK pathway is modulated by Ca$^{+2}$ and calmodulin \citep{agell2002modulation}.
+Moreover, based on our analysis, \texttt{rs10492975} regulates the co-expressions of CALML5, PIK3R2 and CAMK1; \texttt{rs723211} is associated with the co-expressions of CALML5 and other genes; \texttt{rs1347069} influences the co-expressions of SHC4 and CDKN2A; \texttt{rs473698} may modify the co-expressions of PRKCG and CAMK1; \texttt{rs4118334} modulates the co-expressions of SHC2 and CAMK1; \texttt{rs882664} influences the co-expressions of PRKCA and CAMK1; \texttt{rs1267622} may alter the co-expressions of SHC3 and RAF1.
+See details in Table S6.
 As co-expression QTL identification has sparked recent interest, these findings warrant more in-depth investigation.